-The easiest way to travel around Cork is by car or motorbike.
-You'll have the freedom to not just see the main attractions but also get off the 'beaten track' and discover hidden gems.
+If you want to have the freedom to not just see the main attractions but also get off the 'beaten track' and discover hidden gems, then some parts of Cork are only accessible by car or motorbike.
 Most international car hire companies operate in Cork.
 In order to rent a car in Ireland, you must present a valid driver's license and a credit card.
-Please note, we drive on the left-hand side.
+Please note, we drive on the left-hand side!

 There are also a number of taxi operators in Cork city that offer fully accessible taxis.
-One such company ABC Taxis also offer wheelchair accessible taxis which can be booked on 1800-855-688.
+One such company, ABC Taxis, also offer wheelchair accessible taxis which can be booked on 1800-855-688.